modera/ModeraBackendOnSteroidsBundle/README.md

  * Provides console commands which can generate shell scripts which can be used to compile all bundle's extjs classes together using Sencha Cmd. **NB!
 Generated scripts rely on Docker!**
+ * Ships a special resources-loader which makes it possible to automatically detect and include MJR.js and a javascript file which is compiled from bundles' javascript extjs-classes.
+ * Using a semantic configuration makes it possible to mark certain bundles (using regex-like syntax) and their javascript files as non-blocking resources.
+This is especially useful when there're bundles whose assets are not designated as non-blocking but in fact they are and you want to override this behaviour, make them load asynchronously.

 ## Installation